-- to raise taxi earnings in night periods to compensate drivers for unsocial hours; and - to help ensure a reasonable level of taxi supply in night periods.7
+- to compensate drivers for periods of lower demand; - to raise taxi earnings in night periods to compensate drivers for unsocial hours; and - to help ensure a reasonable level of taxi supply in night periods.

 However, this surcharge has been restricted to the night time.
 This is because in NSW IPART considers that there is no evidence of a shortage of supply of taxis during the day on weekends in urban areas.
-IPART also considers that there is also insufficient evidence to suggest that a fare premium is required to compensate drivers for additional safety risks involved in working during the day on weekends and public holidays as is the case with late night driving.8
+IPART also considers that there is also insufficient evidence to suggest that a fare premium is required to compensate drivers for additional safety risks involved in working during the day on weekends and public holidays as is the case with late night driving.

-The CIE, in its draft report, indicates that evidence from other States suggests that the relationship between the level of fares and drivers compensation is weak.9 The CIE notes that the impact of higher fares on driver earnings could potentially be eroded by a range of factors including:
+The CIE, in its final report, indicates that evidence from other States suggests that the relationship between the level of fares and drivers compensation is weak.
+The CIE notes that the impact of higher fares on driver earnings could potentially be eroded by a range of factors including: